haacked/haacked.com/_posts/archived/2006-07-19-VelocITLogoDesignCaseStudy.aspx.markdown

 ---
 layout: post
-title: "VelocIT Logo Design Case Study"
+title: VelocIT Logo Design Case Study
 date: 2006-07-19 -0800
 comments: true
 disqus_identifier: 14004
 categories: []
+redirect_from: "/archive/2006/07/18/VelocITLogoDesignCaseStudy.aspx/"
 ---

 ![VelocIT Logo](http://haacked.com/images/veloc-it_logo.gif) When we started [VelocIT](http://veloc-it.com/ "VelocIT"), one of the early tasks we had was to develop an identity.
 Identity development is an